-This month, Liberty Science Center welcomes Chico MacMurtrie, its first artist-in-residence!
+Liberty Science Center is proud to welcome Chico MacMurtrie, our first artist-in-residence!

 MacMurtrie is a creative, innovative robotics expert.
 LSC guests will be able to see work from his series Border Crossers in progress as MacMurtrie and his team construct a piece in Governors Hall.